urchin-nas/urchin/README.md

 ## Development

-To start client with `webpack-dev-server` execute:
+To start client using `webpack-dev-server` with Hot Module Replacement (HMR) support:
 ```
 npm run start
 ```